jrodal98/tldrwl/README.md

 - Requires an OpenAI API key
   - Export to env: `export OPENAI_API_KEY="<your api key here>"`
 - Slow
-  - Small articles take ~20 seconds, longer articles and videos take a few minutes. **Prefer the async API, as that is much faster**.
+  - Small articles take ~20 seconds, longer articles and videos take a few minutes.
 There is probably some more optimization to be had.
 - Cost
   - Can be expensive - by default, this uses the "gpt-3.5-turbo" model, which costs $0.002 / 1000 tokens.
 In the future, I may make the model customizable to allow for cheaper models.
   - To minimize cost, the library currently limits the number of input characters to 120,000.
 This limits the cost of a request to a maximum of ~$0.062.
 In the future, I may add a flag to modify or remove this limit.